The following is a complete guide to branding in 2020. If you’re looking for some exciting, fresh ideas, you’re in the right place.

 For example, if you have brand colors like orange and black, creating some type of Halloween campaign would be effective.

 The last thing to remember when it comes to branded visuals and creating brand associations through them is to respect and understand your limitations.

 An advertisement that uses the wrong language is usually a disaster, even if it’s unnoticeable to the creators.
 For example, an ad for an MMA fighting event wouldn’t want ‘weak’ language in the promotion, using words such as ‘fun’, ‘happy’, etc.

 This type of mistake can create a negative association that fails to accomplish what a brand proposes itself to stand for or value.

 Part of creating the right brand association is using the right tone as well.
 It’s not enough to use consistent vocabulary – you also need a consistent vibe.
 Think of the way your wording sounds when reading it.
 Does it relay the values and goals of the brand?
 Will it get people to create the right type of associations?

 Personification brings inanimate objects to life, giving human traits and tendencies to something that does not have them.

 Why is this so important?
 People love connecting with things on an emotional level, but that’s difficult when not everything is humanistic.

 Even if a lamp is reliable, chances are you won’t have strong feelings toward it one way or the other if it breaks.
-However, if you give that lamp a name and have heartfelt, one-way conversations with it every night, some feelings might arise.
+However, if you give that lamp a name, attach some fake legs and draw a face onto it, some feelings might arise.